|NFQ Level||Level 8|

-The Changing Economy: Recessions and Booms in Ireland and the International Economy; Money and Monetary Policy; Government Spending and Tax; Economic Journey through Life Decisions: Economic Information and Uncertainty; Firms in a World of Uncertainty; Behavioural Economics; Economic Modelling of Decision Makers; Empirical Research Methods; Reasoning and Problem Solving in Economics; Research in Economics; Transition to Professional Life
+Recessions and Booms in Ireland and the International Economy; Money and Monetary Policy; Government Spending and Tax in Ireland and the International Economy; Economic Information and Uncertainty; Firms in a World of Uncertainty; Behavioural Economics; Economic Modelling of Decision Makers; Empirical Research Methods; Reasoning and Problem-Solving in Economics; Research in Economics; Debates in Applied Economics; Transition to Professional Life II

-The Economics of Creativity; The Role of Place in Innovation; The Wealth and Poverty of Nations: International Cooperation; Economic Growth and Development; Financial Institutions and Markets; Either Economics and the Labour Market or Health Economics or the Economics of Sport, Methods for Economic Investigation: Survey Design and Implementation; Research Methods for Economic Investigation: Empirical Econometrics; Undergraduate Dissertation; Transition to Professional Life
+Creativity as a Developmental Resource; The Role of Place for Innovation; International Cooperation; Economic Growth and Development in a Global Context; Financial Institutions and Markets; Business Practice for Sustainable Economies; Survey Design and Implementation; Empirical Econometrics; Honours Dissertation; Transition to Professional Life III

 Expected lecture hours: In year 1 you will have about 12 hours on average per week; in years 2, 3 (Semester 1) and 4 you will have about 12 hours on average a week.

-Expected lab/practical hours: Practicals are provided in the statistical packages in Economic Data Collection, Economic Data as Evidence, Empirical Research Methods, Econometrics and Survey Design and Implementation.
+Expected lab/practical hours: Practicals are provided in the statistical packages in Economic Data Collection, Economic Data as Evidence, Empirical Research Methods, Econometrics.

 Why Choose This Course